frnunez/frnunez.github.io/_posts/2019-09-15-bikesharevisualization-post.md

   * casual = single trip or day pass user
   * member = annual or monthly membership (unlimited use)
 * Birth Year
-* Gender (optional for members, not required for casual)
+* Gender (optional for members, not asked for casuals)
 <br>
 <br>